Teslas are complex cars with many more high-tech parts than standard vehicles. How does this affect the average annual Tesla maintenance cost?

 In this article, we’ll discuss Tesla maintenance costs, the manufacturer’s recommended service schedule and how to further protect your electric vehicle with an extended warranty.

 Our review team has researched the best extended car warranty companies in the industry, and not many of them service Tesla vehicles.
 However, one of our highest-rated providers, CarShield, offers protection for multiple Tesla models.
-To see how much a CarShield warranty could save you on Tesla maintenance, click below for a free quote.
+To see how much a CarShield warranty could save you on Tesla maintenance, click above for a free quote.

 Average Annual Tesla Maintenance Cost